davidhoness/sstv_decoder/README.md

     - Mode = `Auto`
     - Click play `►` button.
     - FFT and waterflall display on the right should show noise coming from `rtl_fm`
+1. You can look up when the ISS will next pass your location on: https://www.heavens-above.com/
+    - Click `Unspecified` in the top right to set your location
+    - Type a postal code and country into *Enter place to search for* and click `Search`
+    - Scroll down and click `Update`
+    - You'll now be back on the home page, under *Satellites* click `ISS`
+    - Under *Passes to include* click `all`
+    - Clicking on any row in the table shows the sky chart for that pass
+    - Imagine holding that picture above your head and aligning it with the compass directions
+    - It can also be useful to look at the `Ground track`, see link in top right
 1. Wait for the ISS to arrive.
 You may want to leave your ground station overnight or over the weekend to capture several passes.
-    - You can look up when the ISS will next pass your location on: https://www.heavens-above.com/
-        - Click `Unspecified` in the top right to set your location
-        - On the home page, under *Satellites* click `ISS`
-        - Under *Passes to include* click `all`
-1. **OPTIONAL:** Before you leave your ground station overnight.
-Run these commands to increase the process priority for the main four programs we're using in this setup.
+1. **OPTIONAL:** If you are doing Doppler correction, you could manually set the system clock to one minute before an upcoming pass to test what the tuning will be like, although noting will be received of course.
     - Start > Accessories > Terminal
     ```
-    sudo renice -1 $(pgrep rtl_fm)
-    sudo renice -1 $(pgrep play)
-    sudo renice -1 $(pgrep qsstv)
-    sudo renice -1 $(pgrep doppler)
+    sudo date -s "YYYY-MM-DD HH:MM:SS"
     ```
-1. **OPTIONAL:** If you want to, you could manually set the system clock to one minute before an upcoming pass to test what the tuning will be like, although noting will be received of course.
-    - Start > Accessories > Terminal
+    - Ensure you return the system clock to the correct time before leaving the ground station running.
     ```
-    sudo date -s "YYYY-MM-DD HH:MM:SS"
+    sudo ntpdate pool.ntp.org
     ```
-    - Ensure you return the system clock to the correct time before leaving the ground station running.
-    - When you return to your ground station select the `Gallery` tab in QSSTV to see what images were received.
+1. When you return to your ground station select the `Gallery` tab in QSSTV to see what images were received.
+1. Go [here](https://www.spaceflightsoftware.com/ARISS_SSTV/index.php) to upload your SSTV images for recognition.
+    - The pictures can be found in `/home/pi/qsstv/rx_sstv`